isshamie/covid19-S-Protein/README.md

 # covid19-S-Protein
 This analysis runs multiple sequence analysis followed by EVCouplings to determine co-varying amino acid pairs.

-Currently, the S protein is taken from NCBI along with apporximately 600 Sars-Cov2 genomes sequences from GISAID.
+Currently, the S protein is taken from NCBI along with approximately 600 Sars-Cov2 genomes sequences from GISAID.
 Due to privacy, the sequences themselves will not be here but can be downloaded from their site upon making an account.